Tuesday 20 December 2022

 Claude eventually found happiness when he married Dorothy Darling three years later and they continued to live at 49 Macquarie Avenue.
 He got a job working as a railway employee at Campbelltown Station where he worked for the rest of his working life.
 He had a serious bicycle accident at some stage.
 Claude lived with Dorothy at Macquarie Avenue until his death in January 1984.

 The exact spot where Janet was struck that fateful day is not far from my house and is on the regular track that I run most days.
 The house has been demolished and is now a vacant block however the concrete driveway is still visible.
-I always think of Janet when I pass it and often wonder how her life would have turned out.
+I often think of Janet when I pass it and often wonder how her life would have turned out.

 If there are any older readers who remember Claude or Janet or possibly have photographs of them, I would love to hear from you!